Source Collection Guide

 - At another UCI library - go to the other UCI Library (e.g. Langson or Ayala).
 You’ll have to walk or ride or drive to those libraries – you cannot have books sent here.
 Maps of campus buildings are available in the Law Library or online.

-Consult a research Librarian about books that you could not locate in any catalogs.
+Ask a research Librarian about books that you can't find in a catalog.

-To find scanned electronic versions of law review articles, try searching in the new HeinOnline Law Journal Library.
-Law reviews and other legal periodicals (both paper and electronic subscriptions) can also be found in ANTPAC, by the title of the law review, journal or periodical (not the title of the article).
+In general, law reviews and other periodicals (both paper and electronic subscriptions) can be found in ANTPAC, by the title of the law review, journal or periodical (not the title of the article).

 Example: Your article cites: Erwin Chemerinsky, Against Sovereign Immunity, 53 Stan.
 L. Rev. 1201 (2001).